-Students must successfully complete the courses required by the board and Iowa Department of Education in order to graduate.
+Students must successfully complete the courses required by the board and lowa Department of Education in order to graduate.
 High school students must complete 49 credits while in high school prior to graduation.
 Certain courses are required to be taken.
 Additional information can be found in the online Course Registration Booklet on the school website.
 The following credits will be required and earned in grades 9-12:

-Language Arts 8 credits

-Science 6 credits

-Mathematics 6 credits

-Social Studies 6 credits

-Physical Education 4 credits

-Electives 16 credits

-Beginning Computer 1 credit

-Health I 1 credit

-Personal Finance 1 credit
+Language Arts 8 Credits 6 Credits Science 6 Credits Mathematics Social Studies 6 Credits Physical Education 4 Credits Electives 16 Credits Beginning Computer 1 Credit Health 1 1 Credit Personal Finance 1 Credit